The vertical jump test is an important test when it comes to athletes, especially in basketball and football.

 Created by Jacob Hiller, Jump Manual is for athletes that want weight room-focused vertical training…

-For this reason, the Jump Manual is not recommended for beginners to do vertical training or beginners when it comes to lifting weights.
+For this reason, the Jump Manual is not recommended for beginners to do vertical training or when it comes to lifting weights.

 Jump Manual was featured on ESPN, so you know that it has proven results.

-The Jump Manual vertical training is a 12-week long demanding program but well worth it if you give 100%.
+The Jump Manual vertical training is a 12-week demanding program but well worth it if you give 100%.

 You will achieve heights in your vertical jump that you did not think were possible.